 The CEO is appointed by the Board and runs the business in accordance with instructions adopted by the Board.
-The CEO is responsible for the company and the Group's day-to-day administration pursuant to the Companies Act.
+The CEO is responsible for the Company and the Group's day-to-day administration pursuant to the Companies Act.
 The CEO also works with the Chairman of the Board to decide on matters that will be addressed at each Board meeting.
+The

-The Board adopts instructions for the CEO each year and evaluates the CEO's duties on a regular basis.
+Board adopts instructions for the CEO each year and evaluates the CEO's duties on a regular basis.

-Klaus-Anders Nysteen is the company's CEO and was appointed 15 March 2018.
-The former CEO Jörgen Olsson was the CEO of Hoist Finance from 2012 until 14 March 2018.
-For additional information on the CEO and the CEO's shareholdings, see the section on the company's Board and Executive Management Team and the company's website, www.hoistfinance.com.
+Klaus-Anders Nysteen is the Company's CEO and was appointed 15 March 2018.
+For additional information on the CEO and the CEO's share-holdings, see the section on the Company's Board and Executive Management Team on the Company's website, www.hoistfinance.com.

-The company's CEO heads the Executive Management Team, which meets regularly and under the structure set by the CEO.
-As well as the CEO, the Executive Management Team comprises members appointed by the CEO.
-The Executive Management Team's role is to prepare and implement strategies, manage corporate governance and organisational issues and monitor the company's financial performance.
+The Company's CEO is head of the Executive Management Team, which meets regularly and under the structure set by the CEO.
+In addition to the CEO, the Executive Management Team is composed of members appointed by the CEO.
+The Executive Management Team's role is to prepare and implement strategies, manage corporate governance and organisational issues and monitor the Company's financial performance.

-The CEO is responsible for ensuring that Board members receive information and essential decision-making material, and for presenting reports and proposals at Board meetings on issues dealt with by the company.
-The CEO keeps the Board and Chairman updated on the company and the Group's financial position and performance.
+The CEO is responsible for ensuring that Board members receive information and essential decision-making material, and for presenting reports and proposals at Board meetings on issues dealt with by the Company.
+The CEO keeps the Board and Chairman updated on the Company and the Group's financial position and performance.
 The CEO's work is evaluated by the Board on a continuous basis.